plmrlnsnts/commentator/readme.md

     })
 ```

-> Only comments that are *owned* by the authenticated user can be deleted, otherwise it will throw a `403 Forbidden` error response.
+> Only comments that are *owned* by the authenticated user can be deleted.

 #### `GET /comments/{comment}/replies`